Concentration Inequalities and UQ Bounds for Hypocoercive MCMC Samplers: Introduction and statement of the results

-All the algorithms we consider here have been proved to be hypocoercive.
-The concept of hypocoercivity was formalized by Villani to describe dynamics which do not satisfy a Poincar\'e inequality (otherwise they would be called coercive) but yet converge exponentially fast to equilibrium in $L^2(\mu^*)$.
+All of the algorithms we consider here have been proved to be hypocoercive.
+The concept of hypocoercivity was formalized by Villani to describe dynamics which do not satisfy a Poincar\'e inequality (otherwise they would be called coercive) but yet converge exponentially fast to equilibrium in $L^2(\mu_*)$.
 In a series of work \cite{Desvillettes2001,HerauNier2004,EckmannHairer2003,Herau2006,villani2009hypocoercivity} it was proved that the Langevin equation is hypocoercive (see also \cite{EPR1998,EckmannHairer2000,RBT2002,Mattingly2002} for some earlier and related convergence results).
-A few years ago \cite{Dolbeault2009,Dolbeault2015} found a new, short and very elegant, proof of hypocoercivity, and their techniques have been used for various modifications of the Langevin equation \cite{Iacobucci2017,StoltzTrs2018,StoltzVdE} (some of them without hypoellitpicity) and recently in \cite{ADNR2018} for a class of partially deterministic Markov processes, among them: \begin{enumerate} \item The bouncy particle sampler, which was introduced in \cite{PetersdeWith2012} and whose ergodic properties were studied in \cite{BVC2018} and \cite{WR2017}. \item The zig-zag sampler, introduced in \cite{BFR2019} and further studied in \cite{BRZ2017}, which generalize to higher dimension the so-called telgraph process studied earlier in \cite{FGM2012,FGM2016} and \cite{MonMarch2014}. \item The hybrid Hamiltonian Monte Carlo introduced by \cite{Duane1987} and whose ergodic properties are studied in \cite{BRSS2017}, see also \cite{ELi2008} and \cite{Neal2011}. \end{enumerate}
+More recently \cite{Dolbeault2009,Dolbeault2015} found a new, short and very elegant, proof of hypocoercivity, and their techniques have been used for various modifications of the Langevin equation \cite{Iacobucci2017,StoltzTrs2018,StoltzVdE} (some of them without hypoellipticity) and for a class of partially deterministic Markov processes \cite{ADNR2018}, among them: \begin{enumerate} \item The bouncy particle sampler, which was introduced in \cite{PetersdeWith2012} and whose ergodic properties were studied in \cite{BVC2018} and \cite{WR2017}. \item The zig-zag sampler, introduced in \cite{BFR2019} and further studied in \cite{BRZ2017}, which generalize to higher dimension the so-called telegraph process studied earlier in \cite{FGM2012,FGM2016} and \cite{MonMarch2014}. \item The hybrid Hamiltonian Monte Carlo introduced by \cite{Duane1987} and whose ergodic properties are studied in \cite{BRSS2017}, see also \cite{ELi2008} and \cite{Neal2011}. \end{enumerate}

-To explain this result, decompose the generator $A$ of the dynamics on the Hilbert space $L^2(\mu^*)$ into symmetric and antisymmetric parts, $A= S+T$ with $S^\dagger=S$, $T^\dagger=-T$, denote by $\Pi$ the projection of $L^2(\mu^*)$ onto $L^2(\nu^*)$ given $\Pi(f)(q) = \int f(q,p) d \rho^*(p)$, and consider the operator
+To explain this result, decompose the generator $A$ of the dynamics on the Hilbert space $L^2(\mu_*)$ into symmetric and antisymmetric parts, $A= S+T$ with $S^*=S$, $T^*=-T$, denote by $\Pi$ the projection of $L^2(\mu_*)$ onto $L^2(\nu_*)$ given $\Pi(f)(q) = \int f(q,p) d \rho_*(p)$, and consider the operator